John Brown University offers services to tornado victims

 Director of University Marketing and Communications, Julie Gumm, says all you need to do is sign in at the front desk and bring your own toiletries.

-She says the idea of offering their over a dozen showers came from an employee who wanted to help the hundreds of people there were impacted by the storm.
+She says the idea of offering their over a dozen showers came from an employee who wanted to help the hundreds of people who were impacted by the storm.

 “She just realized there’s a lot of people without power and we have this beautiful facility, so why not offer it to the community?”
 Gumm said.

-Accord to a post from the city – as of 9 a.m.
+According to a post from the city , as of 9 a.m.
 Tuesday, approximately 450 customers were still without power.
 Carroll Electric reports over 200 power poles were damaged in Benton Co. and that it could be until the end of the week before all power is restored.